|Nutrition Facts (per serving)|

-In the eastern areas of Germany, Mecklenburg-Vorpommern and Saxony, it has been traditional to serve cooked vegetables in a creamy sauce as a side dish.
+In the eastern areas of Germany, Mecklenburg-Vorpommern, and Saxony, it has been traditional to serve cooked vegetables in a creamy sauce as a side dish.
 The recipe often is labeled "nach Hausfrauenart," (housewife style) meaning thrifty and simple.

 These sauces are not necessarily high in fat, a white sauce thinned with vegetable broth has modest amounts of butter and sometimes just a touch of cream for flavor.

-- 2 cups broth or salted water
+2 cups broth, or salted water

-- 1 1/2 tablespoons butter
+1 1/2 tablespoons butter

-- 2 tablespoons flour
+2 tablespoons all-purpose flour

-- Freshly grated nutmeg to taste
+Freshly grated nutmeg, to taste

-- Salt to taste
+Salt, to taste

-- Parsley for garnish
+Fresh parsley, for garnish

 Parboil the Kohlrabi

-Note: The younger the kohlrabi are, the better.
+Note: The younger the kohlrabi is, the better.
 Older vegetables become woody and very pungent.
 If you do have a large one, you will not need as many, but you may have to remove more of the peel.

-- Cut the bulb into thick slices with a large knife, then into strips or cubes, as you like.
+Cut the bulb into thick slices with a large knife, then into strips or cubes, as you like.

-- Heat the vegetable broth or salted water to boiling, then add the kohlrabi, reduce the heat and cook the vegetables until soft, 5 to 10 minutes.
+Heat the vegetable broth or salted water to boiling, then add the kohlrabi, reduce the heat and cook the vegetables until soft, 5 to 10 minutes.
 Drain, reserving broth, and set aside.

 Make a White Sauce or "die Mehlschwitze"

-- Melt butter in a pan and stir in the flour.
+Melt butter in a pan and stir in the flour.
 For a gluten-free sauce, use gluten-free flour, such as rice flour, brown rice flour or sorghum flour, all of which thicken just fine.

-- Cook the flour in the butter over medium heat for several minutes, stirring constantly.
+Cook the flour in the butter over medium heat for several minutes, stirring constantly.

-- Little by little add the saved broth or cooking water.
+Little by little add the saved broth or cooking water.
 Stir after each addition until smooth, then bring it back to bubbling.
 Add enough of the broth to make a velvety sauce, about 1 to 2 cups.

-- Season to taste with freshly grated nutmeg and salt.
+Season to taste with freshly grated nutmeg and salt.

-- Stir in the cooked kohlrabi and heat through.
+Stir in the cooked kohlrabi and heat through.

-- Chop the reserved leaves and some parsley and sprinkle on top of the vegetables for a little color and a nice presentation.
+Chop the reserved leaves and some parsley and sprinkle on top of the vegetables for a little color and a nice presentation.